Last Updated on June 5, 2021 by Chris

 There’s an easier and cheaper way to pay for Florida tolls in a rental car.
 Picking up your rental car at MCO?
 The Central Florida Expressway Authority is piloting a new automated toll payment solution for visitors traveling to Florida and renting a car from the Orlando International Airport called Visitor Toll Pass.
 Travelers must be picking up and returning their rental vehicle at Orlando International Airport to participate.

 The Visitor Toll Pass will typically save renters as much as 80 percent compared to rental car toll programs, plus an additional 23 percent savings on tolls.

 Non-Florida Toll Passes That Work in Florida

 You might already own a toll pass that will work in Florida.
 If so, it makes sense to bring it with you and use it in your rental car.
 Live in the South?
 If you have a portable transponder from either Georgia’s Peach Pass or North Carolina’s Quick Pass, you can use it in a rental car on a Florida trip.
-The Northeast’s E-ZPass now works on roads operated by the Central Florida Expressway Authority but, alas, not Florida’s Turnpike.
+The Northeast’s E-ZPass now works throughout the Sunshine State, on roads operated by the Central Florida Expressway Authority and on Florida’s Turnpike.